treeverse/lakeFS/README.md

 ## What is lakeFS
-lakeFS is an open source layer that transforms your object storage into a Git-like repository. lakeFS enables you to manage your data lake the way you manage your code.
-Run parallel pipelines for experimentation and CI/CD for your data.
+lakeFS is an open source layer that transforms your object storage into a Git-like repository.
+It enables you to manage your data lake the way you manage your code.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.